Ghalander/CPSC254-Project/README.md

 We used this to implement our database.

 ## To start client
+When you start the client, it should open your browser automatically and send you to `http://localhost:3000`
 ```
   cd dtf-budget-app
   npm start (or 'yarn start' works too)